cpp-lln-lab/bidsMReye/README.md

 [User Recommendations](https://deepmreye.slite.com/p/channel/MUgmvViEbaATSrqt3susLZ/notes/kKdOXmLqe).
 If you have other questions, please reach out to the developer team.

-## Requirements

-At the moment bidsmreye only supports python 3.8 and 3.9.

 ## Install

 Better to use the docker image as there are known install issues